Practical Course: Machine Learning for Applications in Computer Vision (6h / 10 ECTS)

-Please direct ALL questions regarding this practical course at firstname.lastname@example.org
+Please direct ALL questions regarding this practical course at mlpractice[at]vision.in.tum.de

 Lecturer: Dr. Rudolph Triebel

 We have more than 50 students interested in this lab course.
 We wish best of luck to all candidates in the matching system.
-THANK YOU ALL FOR YOUR INTEREST !!!
+Thank you all for your interests!

-Slides for the pre-meeting can be found here.
+Slides of the pre-meeting can be found here.

 Requirements: Knowledge in basic mathematics, in particular statistics and linear algebra.
 Furthermore, basic programming skills are required.

 Number of participants: